 - Practice networking with Ole Miss alumni and past IE participants

 - Provide safe, secure housing in convenient locations in Atlanta, New York, and Washington, D.C.

 - Attend Welcome Week including city orientation events and activities

 - Meet Ole Miss alumni and industry professionals

 - Explore intercultural topics

-- Communicate with staff weekly during internship
+- Communicate regularly with IE staff

-- Identify opportunities for performance improvement
+- Identify opportunities for professional development

 - Review and revise resume post internship